-- First aid boxes are stored in the main school office, the General First Aid Room and in the Foundation Stage First Aid Room.
-The General First Aid room is to be used for more significant First Aid only. - 14 x Mini First Aid Bags for playground and external use are stored in the General First Aid Room. - The contents of the first aid boxes/bags will be in accordance with the LA Guidance and the Appointed Persons are responsible for checking the contents. - Medical bins are provided in the General First Aid Room and Disabled Toilets for the disposal of clinical hazardous waste. - Appropriate PPE to be worn when dealing with all incidents involving blood or other bodily fluids.
+- The contents of the first aid boxes/bags will be in accordance with the LA Guidance and the Appointed Persons are responsible for checking the contents.
+The first aid bags must contain an up to date School Emergency Inhaler bag - if the inhaler is used, a record must be kept on the red sheet and antiseptic wipes in each bag used to clean the spacer after each use.
+The first aid bag must be returned to the designated classroom after each time. - Medical bins are provided in the General First Aid Room and Disabled Toilets for the disposal of clinical hazardous waste. - Appropriate PPE to be worn when dealing with all incidents involving blood or other bodily fluids.
 PPE stocks, first aid supplies and lidded pedal bins are provided in each classroom and key locations around school to support general first aid treatment by trained first aiders.
 Used products are to be disposed of appropriately.